 We did quite a lot of travelling too.
 I remember that if one went over to Holland wearing one’s uniform one could travel halfprice on the railway.
 Many of us went up to Amsterdam very cheaply in this way.
 I also traveled quite extensively in Germany though I can’t remember any particular details.
 I remember there was a boy called Richie who was the champion hitchhiker who seemed to go hitchhiking all over Germany right down to Frankfurt — all in a weekend.

-Eventually the time came to an end.
+Eventually my National Service came to an end.
 I think our time in Germany went quickly — no sooner had we arrived and explored the camp and the countryside than it was in July and demob was in sight.
-I think the last month, August, went slowly.
+But the last month, August, went slowly.
 Every week there were people leaving, getting demobbed, and we were vaguely aware that our summer holidays were slipping away and we would rather be at home to enjoy them.
 But eventually the day came, and I think we were quite a large batch to be demobbed.
 I remember it quite well, as it was all rather a an anti-climax .
 I rather thought that there would be some final parade; we would be lined up, and the commanding officer would make short speech saying, Well, jolly good show chaps, you’ve done your national service, thank you for serving Queen and country, and best of luck out in civilian life.
 Or something like that.

 But it wasn’t like that at all.
-We packed up our belongings in the long narrow sausage shaped kitbags, and some lorries came and we were taken to the railway station, where eventually a troop train came in with lots of other people being demobbed.
+We packed up our belongings in the long narrow sausage shaped kitbags, and some lorries came and took us to the railway station, where eventually a troop train came in with lots of other people being demobbed.
 We were taken to the Hook of Holland and it was here that I lost touch with all my friends from the camp.
 It was an overnight ferry and we got on and somehow found some sort of bunks: I think we all slept in our uniforms.
 We arrived at Harwich, shambled along to the troop train which took us to Liverpool Street

 And that was it.
 We wandered out of the station, free at last – though still in uniform.
 I made my way across to Waterloo to get the train to Axminster and there I went along to the toilets and finally changed into civilian clothes.
 It was here, in the toilets at Waterloo station that my National Service finally came to an end.
 I put my baggage in the left luggage office and went across to the British Museum and I remember sitting there in the King’s library just simply drinking it all in.
 Free at last!
 My two years were not exactly hell – they had in fact been rather pleasant, but it’s not nice being in the army and not a free man.
 But now I had the Oxford ahead of me , which would surely be the best four years of my like.
 I got up and wandered round to see the Elgin marbles.
 Then back to Waterloo, and home.
 My National service was at an end.